Summer 2024: Paid Research Opportunities

 • 400-hour project conducted over a ten-week period

-• Commences on or about May 30, ending in early August
+• Commences on or about May 28, ending August 2nd

 • Specific dates and times are to be mutually defined and agreed upon by the student and mentor